 - Tawa-tawa for treating the symptoms of dengue.
 Although it can not actually cure dengue, tawa-tawa helps increase platelet count.

-- Tawa-tawa tea can help ease hypertension by lowering blood pressure.
+- When used in tea, it can help ease hypertension by lowering blood pressure.

 - Tawa-tawa for diarrhea.
 The herb was found to exhibit antidiarrheal activity and is sometimes used as an alternative for treating diarrhea.
 It is also used for treating dysentery and enteritis.